raaaimund/raaaimund.github.io/_posts/2019-05-08-aspnet-core-integration-testing.md

  - xunit
 ---

-Just a litte example how to do simple integration testing with the Entity Framework Core Sqlite and InMemory Provider in ASP.NET Core with XUnit and [AngleSharp][3]{:target="_blank"}.
+Just a litte example how to do simple integration testing with the Entity Framework Core Sqlite and InMemory Provider in ASP.NET Core with XUnit and [AngleSharp][2]{:target="_blank"}.

+For more details take a look at the [ASP.NET Core documentation][4]{:target="_blank"}.

 Lets assume we have the following setup.